-CANARIE continues to represent Canada in the international advanced networking community, participating actively in the NREN CEO Forum and the Global Lambda Integrated Facility (GLIF), a global consortium working on technical advances to improve the capacity of fibre networks.
-CANARIE's participation in these communities ensures that Canada's digital research infrastructure evolves to enable Canada's research and education community to participate and lead globally collaborative research.
+CANARIE continues to represent Canada in the international advanced networking community, participating actively in the NREN CEO Forum, the Global Network Architecture (GNA), and the Global Lambda Integrated Facility (GLIF), a global consortium working on technical advances to improve the capacity of fibre networks.
+CANARIE's participation in these communities ensures that Canada's digital research infrastructure evolves to enable Canada's research and education communities to participate and lead globally collaborative research.